Bayesian error propagation for neural-net based parameter inference: Bayesian posterior for neural-net assisted inference

 We assume a neural net that has been trained to output predictions $\bomu_{\rm NN}(\bop)$, and has undergone validation by testing its predictions on an independent validation set that contains $V$ samples of parameters $\bop$.

-The neural net's approximation error can then be evaluated at each sample of this validation set, and we define the discrepancy between the neural net prediction and the original mean of the likelihood to be $\fatdelta (\bop) = \bomu(\bop) - \bomu_{\rm NN} (\bop)$.
+The neural net's approximation error can then be evaluated at each sample of this validation set, and we define the discrepancy between the neural net prediction and approximation-free mean of the data at $\bop$ (for example, the observable output of a Boltzmann solver in cosmology) to be $\fatdelta (\bop) = \bomu(\bop) - \bomu_{\rm NN} (\bop)$.
 However, in the space between the validation points, the approximation error will remain unknown.
 Hence, as $\fatdelta(\bop)$ is unknown for all but a few points in parameter space, we promote it to a random, since uncertain, variable in the Bayesian sense.
 We shall therefore treat $\fatdelta(\bop)$ as random for the same reason that the unknown covariance matrix of \citet{SH} is treated as random.

 For any random variable, a Bayesian solution requires the probability distribution that this variable follows.
 We denote the distribution as $\fatdelta(\bop) \sim \calD(\fatdelta(\bop)| \cdot)$, where the placeholder $\cdot$ denotes variables that specify the distribution further, for example, a mean and a variance if $\calD$ is a Gaussian.